nolsonlabs/solana-capacitor-dapp/README.md

   <p>Free and open source.
 Comments, questions, feedback and contributions most welcome.</p>

   <h3>What is this project?</h3>
   <p>This project exists to help drive the adoption of Solana SDKs across mobile & web.
-The idea is make it easier for more developers to build cross-platform dApps by providing an open source CapacitorJS plugin based on the existing Solana SDKs <p>
+The idea is make it easier for more developers to build cross-platform dApps by providing an open source Capacitor plugin based on the existing Solana SDKs.<p>

   <p>Capacitor is part of the Ionic ecosysystem and has a large and active community of developers.
 Capacitor/Ionic is found in approximately 10% of all Apps on Google Play and the App Store and averages around 200,000 weekly downloads on npm.</p>